Castle in the clouds - TravelWorldOnline

 In the castle in the clouds - Almost as if the family is about to eat

-We don't have the time for Gretchen's kitchen and a whole day on the premises, but we take a look at the Castle in the Clouds and above all enjoy the wonderful view from its terrace.
-"In autumn, the view must be fantastic," I think to myself as I look at the deciduous forests below, which extend to the horizon.
 The mansion was built by Thomas and Olive Plant from 1913 to 1914.
-Tom had made a fortune in shoe making and had sold his business at the age of 51.
-Newly married to his second wife Olive, he settled in Lucknow, as he called his home on the summit of the Ossipee mountain range.
-However, his dream of a quiet retirement was not fulfilled.
-Some of his investments turned out to be bad investments, so the couple wanted to sell the house and property during the Great Depression.
-Unsuccessful.
-They lived in it until 1941 when Tom Plant died.
-After his death the house was sold and has been open to the public since 1959.
+Tom had made a fortune in shoe manufacturing.
+He sold his business at the age of 51.
+Newly married to his second wife, Olive, he settled in Lucknow, as he called his home atop the Ossipee Mountain Range.
+His dream of a quiet retirement, however, never came true.
+Some of his investments turned out to be poor ones.
+During the Great Depression, the couple attempted to sell the house and property, but were unsuccessful.
+They lived there until 1941, when Tom Plant died.
+After his death, the house was sold and has been open to the public since 1959.

-View from the Castle in the Clouds to Lake Winnepesaukee © Copyright Monika Fuchs, TravelWorldOnline
+View from the Castle in the Clouds over Lake Winnepesaukee © Copyright Monika Fuchs, TravelWorldOnline

-View from Castle in the Clouds onto Lake Winnepesaukee
+View from the Castle in the Clouds over Lake Winnepesaukee

 Castle in the Clouds